2023 Most Popular Nursing Bachelor's Degree Schools in Indiana

 The average amount in student loans that nursing majors at Indiana State take out while working on their Bachelor's Degree is $30,478.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $245.

-Purdue University - Main Campus landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Purdue is a very large public school located in the small city of West Lafayette.
+Purdue University - Main Campus did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #8 on the list.
+Purdue is a fairly large public school located in the small city of West Lafayette.

 Of the 185 students majoring in nursing at Purdue, 8% are male and 92% are female.